Anne Lennard, Countess of Sussex: Life

 Anne's husband the Earl of Sussex was a "popular but extravagant man" who, by extravagance and losses by gambling, had to sell the estate of Herstmonceaux and others.
 Lord and Lady Sussex separated in 1688, and she was widowed in 1715.
 The dowager countess of Sussex died 16 May 1721 or 1722, and was buried at Linsted, County Kent.

 Issue

-The children of her union with Sussex were two sons, who died in infancy; and two daughters, who lived to adulthood, co-heirs of the Barony Dacre:
+The children of her union with Sussex were two sons, who died in infancy; and two daughters, who lived to adulthood, co-heirs of the Barony of Dacre: